-Beyond the major strategies, there are other adjustments that you can make to your approach to debt and daily spending habits that can make a large impact.
+Beyond the major debt payoff strategies, there are other adjustments that you can make to impact your debt.

 - Pay More Than Your Minimum Balance: Adding even just a little bit of extra money to your monthly payment can help you pay off your debt sooner and pay less overall.
 Just how much of a difference can it make for you?
 Use the Debt Payoff Calculator below to find out.